Assistant Professor, Psychology

 I am a born-and-raised Pacific Northwesterner.
 I have also lived in Virginia (for college), Pennsylvania (for grad school), and Wisconsin (for work).
 I am thrilled to be back in the Pacific Northwest and working at Saint Martin’s.

 In my research, I study topics related to gender development and early learning, primarily in preschoolers.
 Students are an integral part of my research team.
 You can learn more about current projects at my website (above).
 If you are a student interested in assisting with research in my lab, please stop by my office or send me an email.

 Outside of work, I am an avid equestrian.
-I compete my horse (appropriately named Best Coast), all over the West (Best) Coast.
-I have a cat, Kiki, and a dog, Linden, both of whom enjoy road trips as much as I do.
-I also love experimenting in the kitchen and cheering on the Seahawks.
+I compete my horse, Discotheque, in show jumping all over the West Coast.
+My family and I live just down the road from SMU.
+I love the outdoors (hiking and gardening), experimenting in the kitchen, and cheering on the Seahawks.